elliottcoops/C-NN-From-Scratch/README.md

 # C-NN-FromScratch
-This repository contains a C program that trains a neural network using backpropagation on the MNIST dataset.
+This repository contains a C program from scratch that trains a neural network using backpropagation on the MNIST dataset.
 It implements forward and backward propagation, weight updates, and evaluates performance with a confusion matrix, mean squared error (MSE) loss, and accuracy metrics.

 After running the program, it creates a log folder (if not already present).
 This folder logs CPU time, epoch-wise loss, and visualisations comparing actual and predicted values for easy interpretation.

+The codebase uses just four standard C libraries:

+1. stdio.h
+2. stdlib.h
+3. math.h
+4. string.h

 ## Code structure
 The code is structured as a library (in `nn_library`), with each component having its own header and C file.
 For example, neural network initialisation and creation are completely separate from training.
 This separation allows flexibility in the training process and enables multiple different networks to be trained in a single run.